MistyCommunity/Documentation/src/content/misty-ii/robot/misty-backpack-for-arduino.md

 {{box op="end"}}

 {{box op="start" cssClass="boxed noteBox"}}
-**Note:** When using hardware serial to communicate with Misty (pins D0 and D1), you must remove the board for Misty before you can load a new sketch onto the Misty Backpack for Arduino.
+**Note:** When using hardware serial to communicate with Misty (pins D0 and D1), you must remove the board from Misty before you can upload a new sketch.
 If you are using the software serial pins (D8 and D9), you can upload a new sketch without disconnecting the board.
 {{box op="end"}}

 ## Serial APIs

 When you write code for Misty's Arduino-compatible backpack (or any other Arduino microcontroller), you can use the [Serial](https://www.arduino.cc/reference/en/language/functions/communication/serial/) library to configure communication between the external development board and your robot.

+{{box op="start" cssClass="boxed tipBox"}}
+**Tip:** For runnable examples of .ino sketches and JavaScript skill code for serial communication, see the [`serialReadWrite` sample code on GitHub](https://github.com/MistyCommunity/SampleCode/tree/master/JavaScript%20SDK%20Code%20Samples/serialReadWrite)
+{{box op="end"}}

 In the `setup()` function for your sketch, use the [`Serial.begin()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/begin) function to set the data transfer rate to `9600` baud.
 Then, in the `loop()` function, use [`Serial.println()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/println) to send data to Misty.
 We recommend formatting data you send as JSON string to make it easier to parse in your skill code.
 Here is a brief example: